 These gardens are being managed to provide an environment that is beneficial to bees and other wildlife.
-We want to maintain bee-friendly flowers throughout as much of the year as possible – bees fly on warm days even in January – and we need to balance this with the need to respect the setting of the war memorial garden.
+We want to have at least two bee-friendly plants in flower throughout as much of the year as possible – bees fly on warm days even in January – and we need to balance this with the need to respect the setting of the war memorial garden.

-This blog is where we describe what we’re doing and why, and respond to some of the comments and questions that have been raised.
+This website is where we describe what we’re doing and why, and respond to some of the comments and questions that have been raised.

 If you have any comments or suggestions about the gardens, or would like to come and help sometimes, please contact Pippa Sandford at email@example.com, or use the contact form.